-Much like USD/RUB, the Russo-Saudi pumping truce has not seen a Crude Oil rally, yet it has also seen another round of USD/MXN weakening from the early April 25.76 new all-time high.
-That left yet another weekly DOWN CPR from 24.96 (Tolerance 25.04) the critical elevated near-term topping signal key resistance now after it pushed above that mid-24.00 area last week.
-Much like the SA RAND USD/ZAR stalling from its 19.00 retest, USD/MXN falling back from the 25.00 area critical resistance into the low-24.00 area is a positive PESO sign for now.
+Despite the Russo-Saudi pumping truce not fomenting a Crude Oil rally, there was also another round of USD/MXN weakening from the early April 25.76 new all-time high.
+That left yet another weekly DOWN CPR from 24.96 (Tolerance 25.04) the critical elevated near-term topping signal key resistance now after it pushed above that mid-24.00 area.
+Much like USD/ZAR stalling from its 19.00 retest, USD/MXN falling back from the 25.00 area critical resistance below the low-24.00 area is a positive PESO sign, even if back above it at present.

-Lower support is the recent congestion in the low 23.00 area it neared in early April and overrun weekly Oscillator resistance (MA-41 plus 2.30) that is up into the 22.60 area next week (also right around weekly MA-13.)
-Of note, the USD/MXN strength since early March has also been significantly above previous prominent weekly Oscillator resistance that should have kicked in around 21.60 in early March... time to reassess that once the current surge is over.
+Lower support is the recent congestion in the low 23.00 area it neared in early April yet has not neared on the current selloff.
+There is also the overrun weekly Oscillator resistance (MA-41 plus 2.30) that is up into the 22.65 area next week (also right around weekly MA-13.)

+Of note, the USD/MXN strength since early March has also been significantly above previous prominent weekly Oscillator resistance that should have kicked in around 21.60 in early March.
+The churn into that 25.00 DOWN CPR and other swings into that area have set a fresh extended weekly Oscillator threshold at weekly MA-41 plus 5.00-5.30.